Data Handling

 The first four lines of the data file are as follows:

-1. Survey Name
+1. Survey Name, Install Id

 2. Author